mukeshpatil76/mukeshpatil76/README.md

 👋 Hello there !
 - I’m Mukesh Patil
 - 👀 I’m interested in technology and programming
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Quantum Computing
 - 💞️ I’m looking to collaborate on open source projects
 - 🌱  I'm on track for learning more about Artificial Intelligence
 - ✍️  In my free time, I play football, workout, teach and pursue writing as my hobbies